samoylenko/vulnerable-app-nodejs-express/README.md

 * Library `lodash` is declared but never used
 * Style is inconsistent.
 E.g. a [Standard Style](https://standardjs.com/) linter
   would complain.
+* Plus container issues if you run `docker build .`

 ## Running this code